Hinchcliff House

-Hinchcliff House is a heritage-listed former wool store, hostel for homeless men and university campus at 5–7 Young Street, Sydney, City of Sydney, New South Wales, Australia.
+Hinchcliff House is a heritage-listed former wool store, hostel for homeless men and university campus at 5–7 Young Street, in the Central Business District of Sydney, New South Wales, Australia.
 The southern section was built c.
 1860, while the northern section was built in the 1880s.
 It is also known as Hinchcliff's Woolstore, Ozanam House and EF House.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 Andrew Hinchcliff, who developed a reputation as one of the best judges of wool in the colony, erected an iron shed in Young Street, at the corner of Custom House Lane, in 1845, and by about 1860 the firm of A Hinchcliff, Son & Co had built a stone wool store next door.
 In the late 1880s the iron shed was replaced by a building matching the stone store and erected against its north wall.
 These are the two connected components that survive today.
 The Bank of New South Wales, as mortgagor, leased the property in 1937 to German woolbuyers.
 A mortgagee sale in 1945 saw the property acquired by the Roman Catholic Archdiocese of Sydney.

 In 1949 it passed to the Society of St Vincent de Paul and was named Ozanam House in acknowledgment of the founder of the Society, Frédéric Ozanam.
 In 1952 part of the building was used as the Matthew Talbot Hostel for Homeless Men.
 It included dormitories, a bookshop and soup kitchen on the ground floor, and barber's shop, and laundry in the basement.
 With the departure of the hostel to larger premises, a new chapel was created on the ground floor of the 1880s structure in 1966.
 Today it is the only part of the building recalling 40 years of the Society of St Vincent de Paul's occupancy.
 The property was sold in 1988 to the AMP Society.
 It was occupied by the EF International School from 1992, and was then the Sydney campus of Southern Cross University, both of which subsequently relocated to other locations.

 The building is presently being converted to a retail and dining venue as part of the Loftus Lane redevelopment, itself part of the broader Quay Quarter development.